AI color palette generator that learns your preferences

 Ideal for

-Solo designers and hobbyists who need unlimited color exploration without any cost or commitment.
+Solo designers and hobbyists who need a quick, no-cost color palette generator without any team features.

 What this tier adds